AsmitaBhat30/AsmitaBhat30/README.md

 🔭 I’m currently working on
 - Hybrid generative models including GANs and VAEs for 2D and 3D shape synthesis and representation learning.
+- Layout-to-Image synthesis with disentanglement for multiple objects in an image with minimal supervision.

 👯 I also have a sweet spot for Explainable AI and Machine bias and therefore would love to collaborate on some interesting ideas/topics.